 What is the best decision you’ve made so far for Tubber?

 I believe the best decision was made when we created a value proposition to our customers.
 We took the interest of boat owners into account.
 It is already difficult for them to survive in this economy, and we need to work together to help each other.
 We ask them how we can help them and assist them during big boating events in Düsseldorf and Berlin or small private events.
 We keep very personal contact with them in order to understand their needs and later apply it on Tubber.

 Can you shortly describe your past career?

 I used to be a banker.
-After the crisis in 2002 I ended my career as a banker.
-After that I went sailing for a year and I thought it was nice to have a few boats and rent them out.
+After the crisis in 2002, I ended my career as a banker.
+After that, I went sailing for a year and I thought it was nice to have a few boats and rent them out.
 So I did.
-It was a very successful business and it got noticed by two French men.
+It was a very successful business, and it got noticed by two French men.
 They were inviting me to see their boats in order to make promotions for those boats in the Netherlands.
 At that time Anne de Vries asked me to teach him sailing and he became my first client by buying my first Allures boat.
-He also wanted to combine business with sailing together and from then on our partnership has began.
+He also wanted to combine business with sailing together and from then on our partnership has begun.